CAUT Policy Statement

 Endnotes

-1 The position of University Librarian is analogous to the position of Dean of a Faculty or School, or Vice President, and is often referred to as Chief Librarian, Dean of Libraries or Director of Libraries.
+1 Library administrators are analogous to the position of Dean or Associate Dean of a Faculty or School, or Vice President, and may be referred to as Chief Librarian or Associate Chief Librarian, University Librarian or Associate University Librarian, Dean of Libraries or Associate Dean of Libraries, or Director of Libraries or Associate Director of Libraries, or other equivalent titles.

 2 Terms of appointment and review for University Librarians should also apply to their Associates and Assistants, or equivalent positions.